AVL Focus - Issue 2025

 Beyond Infotainment

-This digital-first approach makes thermal management a
+This digital-fi rst approach makes thermal management a

 showcase for SDVs, illustrating how functions can shift from